Launching Hybrid Futures, a multi-part collaboration focusing on climate, sustainability, collaborative learning and co-production.

 Co-commissioned by the Collection in 2017, the film is now screening online – with new reflections on the topics of the work in light of Covid 19.

 The second of our Spring Salford micro-commissions.
-Photographer Heather Glazzard revisits a series of work that explores LGBTQ+ identity, class, politics, and creative practice.
+Photographer Jesse Glazzard revisits a series of work that explores LGBTQ+ identity, class, politics, and creative practice.

 In partnership with Castlefield Gallery, the University of Salford is delighted to announce Parham Ghalamdar as the fourth of six artists selected for new commissions for the Collection during COVID 19.